kworkflow/kworkflow/documentation/man/features/patch-hub.rst

 ======================
-kw-upstream-patches-ui
+kw-patch-hub
 ======================

-.. _upstream-patches-ui-doc:
+.. _patch-hub-doc:

 SYNOPSIS
 ========
-| *kw upstream-patches-ui*
+| *kw patch-hub*

 DESCRIPTION
 ===========
-The `kw upstream-patches-ui` feature provides an interface with the public mailing lists archived on `https://lore.kernel.org`.
+The `kw patch-hub` feature provides an interface with the public mailing lists archived on `https://lore.kernel.org`.
 The feature can be used to just consult patch series from a given list, but, as it integrates with other kw features, it simplifies the process of reviewing patch series, like: